manuel-serrano/bigloo/doc/c.md

 > and [module 4](./module4.html)).
 As modules 4 are deprecated, only
 > modules 5 are documented here and are assumed all along this chapter.

-When compiling to C, Bigloo defines the property `cond-expand` `C` property that enables.
+When compiling to C, Bigloo defines the property cond-expand's `C` property.

 Introduction